jethnacino/data_projects_TripleTen/Zuber Case Study/README.md

 # File Title: Zuber Case Study

 This is a project I worked on in the TripleTen Business Intelligence Analytics Programs.
 It was an independent project designed to showcase what I have learned about SQL.
 This project is about analyzing the data from Zuber, a ride-sharing company, and find patterns to understand passenger preferences and the impact of external factors on rides.
+The project was conducted through TripleTen's website and structured via a given task and a space to input my SQL code to complete said task.

 ### Table of Contents for Repository Artifacts
 | File Number | Title | Description |